 Red Flags To Watch Out For

-Regardless of the specific site you’re looking at, there are a number of indications that immediately suggest a scam.
+Regardless of the specific site that you’re looking at, there are a number of indications that immediately suggest a scam.
 If nothing else, these red flags indicate that you need to take a serious look at the site and pay close attention to the claims that it makes.
 Even if the site isn’t an outright scam, there’s still a good chance that it’s trying to rip you off in some way.

 1. Hyped Up Claims